Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 It's entirely random.

-And I say this guy what's the guy at CNN called, uh Mr Snerdly, Brian Stelter.
+And I say this, this guy, what's the guy at CNN called Mr. Snerdley?

-Brian Stelter, who's been floating this absurd thing that somehow Rush and Sean Hannity want uh want Hillary dead.
+Brian Stelter, who's been floating this absurd thing that somehow Rush and Sean Hannity want Hillary dead.

 We don't want her dead.

-Rush uh Rush said as he weeks ago, when she had that coughing fit, that it was it was terrible.
+Rush said weeks ago when she had that coughing fit that it was terrible.

 Why didn't anybody go and help her?

-Why didn't that she's coughing coughing coughing for four minutes and nobody goes and gets her or she's got the biggest entourage?
+Why didn't she coughing, coughing, coughing for four minutes and nobody goes and gets her?

 Do you realize that?

-Uh God knows how many cars she's gonna have in the presidential motorcade, 'cause right now she's got uh the biggest entourage.
+God knows how many cars she's going to have in the presidential motorcade because right now she's got the biggest entourage.

 So you run the arithmetic on that.

-I guess that's the press, but there's like uh press people.
+I guess that's the press, but there's like press people.

-There were fewer than three hundred people actually at the event.
+There were fewer than 300 people actually at the event.

-And yet as Rush pointed out, in that vast entourage, not one person uh went up to Hillary when she had that coughing fit and just nursed her off stage and instead just led a hack a lung up in front of the world.
+And yet, as Rush pointed out, in that vast entourage, not one person went up to Hillary when she had that coughing fit and just nursed her offstage and instead just led a hacker lung up in front of the world.

 I'm not saying it for cynical reasons.

-I think w what we're witnessing here is a kind of horror story.
+I think what we're witnessing here is a kind of horror story.

-Uh and and the symbolism of it is too trite, the idea that nine eleven the nine it wasn't just a speech in Idaho she collapses at uh or a fundraiser with the LGBTQII uh querty crowd in uh oh i it in in West Hollywood.
+The idea that 9-11, it wasn't just a speech in Idaho she collapses at, or a fundraiser with the LGBTQQII QWERTY crowd in West Hollywood.

 It's too pathetic.

-And I was I wasn't well for part of last year.
+And I wasn't well for part of last year.

-If you're if you have ill health, you're careful about how you appear in public.
+If you have ill health, you're careful about how you appear in public.

-I didn't want it to get out that I when I was ill that I was ill because I believe in there's an old showbiz adage when you're sick your phone stops ringing.
+I didn't want it to get out that when I was ill that I was ill because I believe in there's an old showbiz adage: when you're sick, your phone stops ringing.

 And there's a lot of truth in that.

-So when you when you're ill you're very careful about public appearances because with cell phones and YouTube it's all over the world instantly.
+So when you're ill, you're very careful about public appearances because with cell phones and YouTube, it's all over the world instantly.

-You think well wait a minute I have these pills to control the pain, but unfortunately they also make me dull witted so maybe I shouldn't have them before I give the speech because then I'll just sound like a boring drone.
+So maybe I shouldn't have them before I give the speech, because then I'll just sound like a boring drone.

 That's how I like to get on the stage.